 Overview

-A child may have a higher chance of having high cholesterol if he or she:
+A child may have a higher risk of having high cholesterol if the child:

 • Has a family history of high cholesterol.